 Another strategy you can use is to assign applications by department.
 If one person in a department has certain software assigned to them, then each other worker in that department will have it.
 This gives you control over how many licenses your business needs, reducing cost and providing all needed applications to each department.

 A third strategy involves using some open-source software to limit costs while providing each user with specific applications that they need to be as productive as possible.
 This gives your organization a considerable amount of flexibility, and the cost reduction might be worth looking into.
 The problem with this approach is that managing decentralized solutions can increase the cost of management.

 Again, it’s very important that your business provides the right tools to its employees, as failing to do so could open up the doors for employees to look outside the proper channels for the right tools for the job.
 This creates a situation called shadow IT, where your employees implement software without first consulting your organization’s IT professionals to ensure that they are safe and secure.
 These software solutions could pose a risk to your business in the form of security issues and downtime.

 Emerald City Solutions can help you implement the right tools for the right job.
-To learn more, reach out to us at (206) 340-1616.
+To learn more, contact us today.